Serve on our units to provide staff support as well as engagement and rounding of patients.

 Pet therapy has been shown to provide a variety of benefits for children and adults:

-If you have a dog who is certified through a national pet therapy organization or that you believe would be a good candidate for pet therapy certification, we would love to speak with you more about this program.
+If you have a dog who is certified through a national pet therapy organization, we invite you to fill out our interest form.
 For more information on the requirements to become a Furry Friends Pet Therapy volunteer, please review the volunteer guidelines.

 Our Healing Artists do exactly that - help heal through their beautiful visual and musical art.